 So, I have a style of quilt that I make a lot.
 A LOT.
 Like, pretty much all the time.
-Cause I’m lazy and these are cheater style quilts.
-Once you make one, you’ll see how freaking easy they are to make.
+Cause I’m lazy and these super easy quilts are cheater style quilts.
+Once you make one, you’ll see how freaking simple they are to make.
 I can turn one of these babies out in about 1.5 days…and that is only working on it after Jack goes to bed.

 So do you wanna learn?
 Have you just figured out how to turn on your sewing machine?
 Don’t worry, this is an easy enough project to tackle.
 Just make a small – like baby size – quilt to start, and you can get bigger after that.
 That’s what she said.

 If you’re interested, here are supplies that I’ve accumulated over time that make this project easier:

 Sewing machine (it only looks complicated, but I’m a sewing idiot and it works for me)

 You’re going to need some fabric for this.
 Newsflash!
 The amount depends on what size quilt you’re going to be making.
 I always start with multiple kinds of fabric that is 1/4th of a yard.
 It’s cheap to buy 1/4th of a yard, and it allows you to put in tons of different choices.